Telos-Project/Universal-Preprocessor/README.md

 ***Syntax is Optional.***

-The universal preprocessor, or PUP, is a text preprocessing system inspired by PHP.
+The universal preprocessor, or PUP, is a modular, language-agnostic text preprocessing and templating system.

-The major difference is that the tags, or in universal preprocessor terms, directives, may contain code in any language, may be embedded in any other language, and may overwrite surrounding code instead of merely printing into it.
+The essential method by which the Universal Preprocessor operates is inspired by PHP, but the major difference is that the tags, or in universal preprocessor terms, directives, may contain code in any language, may be embedded in any other language, and may overwrite surrounding code instead of merely printing into it.

 The universal preprocessor then simultaneously fulfils the functionality of PHP, but expands it to any language, and functionally supports the full syntax overwriting of Racket.